Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 ### Changelog

+**9th June 2015**

+* Resize quick fields to allow more room for hit and +dmg
+* Shrink saves and checks to match skills' height

 **8th June 2015**

 * Hide fields that shouldn't be displayed from weapons output now that class actions are added to the new weapons